Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 dough covered and allow it to double in size

-STEP FOUR: Preheat the oven to 400°F. Prepare a large, rimmed baking sheet with parchment paper or a silicone mat, and set it aside.
+STEP FOUR: Preheat the oven to 400°F. Prepare a rimmed, large baking sheet with parchment paper or a silicone mat, and set it aside.
+You could also use nonstick spray.

 PRO TIP: